dlimeb/dieter.ca/content/markdown.md

 3. Et cetera.
 4. The end.

-This one isn't ordered.
-Cool:
+This one isn't ordered, if you can't tell:

 - This is not in order
 - Well ok yeah top to bottom is a _kind_ of order